subhash-Dulla/azure-solutions-basic-ecommerce/README.md

 The template deploys the following resources to Azure:

 1. Azure App Services Hosting Plan
-2. Azure App Services Web Site (to host ecommerce site)
+2. Azure App Services Web Site (to host the ecommerce site)
-3. Azure App Services Web Site (to host webjob)
+3. Azure App Services Web Site (to host the webjob that will process your orders)
 4. Redis Cache instance
 5. Azure SQL with two databases: ProductCatalog and Orders
 6. Azure storage (to hold blob and table stores)
 7. Azure Search
 8. CDN service configured with host header of web site as source url
+9. Service Bus Namespace to allow you to create Queues for your transactions
-9. Application Insights instance and alerts for Azure web sites
+10. Application Insights instance and alerts for Azure web sites

 > All resources inherit their deployment location to that of the containing resource group, with the exception of the Application Insights service, which at time of creation is restricted to CentralUS.